Weill Cornell Bugando Program

 Innovations to Improve Health in Tanzania

-Weill Cornell Medicine faculty in Tanzania are conducting innovative research that is significantly improving the health of local communities.
-Examples of research projects include:
+Faculty in Tanzania are conducting innovative research that is significantly improving the health of local communities.
+A few research projects include:

-- Schistosomiasis: Dr. Jennifer Downs is developing new ways to diagnose and treat this water-borne tropical infection, which affects nearly half the population in Mwanza, causes liver and kidney failure, and can increase susceptibility to HIV infection.
+• Schistosomiasis: Dr. Jennifer Downs is developing new ways to diagnose and treat this neglected-tropical disease which disproportantely affects nearly half the population in Mwanza, causing liver and kidney failure, and can increase susceptibility to HIV infection.

 Future Directions

-Over the next five years, Weill Cornell Medicine plans to expand clinical services and research in maternal-child health and cardiovascular disease prevention at Weill Bugando—areas of major public health need in which additional training could have an immediate and major impact.
-It is implementing innovative programs to improve access to reproductive health, pediatric primary care, and anti-hypertensive medications, with the goal of developing Tanzanian physicians into national leaders in maternal-child health and cardiovascular disease prevention.
+Over the next five years, Weill Cornell Medicine plans to expand clinical services and research in maternal-child health, cardiovascular disease prevention, and oncology at Weill Bugando—areas of major public health need in which additional training could have an immediate and major impact.
+Our goal is to implement innovative programs to improve access to reproductive health, pediatric primary care, anti-hypertensive medications, cancer care and prevention, and develop exceptional Tanzanian physicians into national leaders in these critical areas.